AntonFagerberg/rackla/README.md

 function with a list of strings or `Rackla.Request` structs in order to perform multiple requests concurrently.

-This function will return a `Rackla` struct which will contain the results from the request(s) once available or an `:error` tuple in case of failures such non-responding servers or DNS lookup failures.
+This function will return a `Rackla` type which will contain the results from the request(s) once available or an `:error` tuple in case of failures such non-responding servers or DNS lookup failures.